 What do you enjoy most about RPGs?
 For me, it’s the sense of exploration and discovery, not necessarily the RPG elements themselves.
-I played The Elder Scrolls Online for so long because I could just run in any direction and see what I could find: a villager who’ll reveal some local gossip, a hunter chasing a fox, a clifftop with a beautiful view.
-And I enjoyed Horizon Zero Dawn not only due to the awesome Aloy, but also for its photo mode and hundreds of beautiful screenshots.
+I played The Elder Scrolls Online because I just run in any direction and see what I could find; and I enjoyed Horizon Zero Dawn not only due to the awesome Aloy, but also for its photo mode and hundreds of beautiful screenshots.

 Perhaps the reason why I fell in love with Eastshade so quickly is because of this.
 Imagine playing a game like The Elder Scrolls V: Skyrim but with no combat; somewhere you can explore without fear of getting attacked by a wolf in the woods or troll in a cave, where there are secrets and interesting characters to discover, and where you frequently pull back from the screen and say ‘Wow.’
 Eastshade Studios’ title is one in which you can take a holiday and never want to leave.